Macil/braincrunch/README.md

   available at run-time (such as because of Content Security Policy restrictions), then a warning will be printed to the console unless this setting is set to true.
 Defaults to false.
+* `allowInterrupts`: If you never use a read or write function that can return machine.INTERRUPT, then setting this option to `false` can increase performance.

 ### machine.run([steps])